Is the new APS the same as the BMS?

 Our selection strategy for the 2023-2024 seasons will be released in mid 2022.
 However, current selection criteria is a good indicator of how things may be in 2023-2024

-A performance window is a period prior to the selection of a National Team, where SA may consider an athlete’s performances to determine if minimum performance standards have been met for access to a particular level of competition.
+A performance window is a period prior to the selection of a National Team, where athlete’s performances can be used to determine their APS.

 Similar, but no. With the introduction of ISSF Grands Prix in the 2021-2024 Olympic cycle, there is now a “second tier” competition below the World Cups.
 These competitions are still conducted under strict ISSF rules and may even allow for athletes to earn eligibility for the Paris 2024 Olympic Games.